flowershow/flowershow-app/content/blog/flowershow-cloud-list-component.md

 ---
-title: "Flowershow Cloud: Creating Content Catalogs with the Index Component"
+title: "Flowershow Cloud: Creating Content Catalogs with the List Component"
-description: Learn how to organize and display your content collections using Flowershow's Index component, perfect for blog posts, tutorials, recipes, and more.
+description: Learn how to organize and display your content collections using Flowershow's List component, perfect for blog posts, tutorials, recipes, and more.
 date: 2025-03-25
 authors:
   - olayway